hotels and dining

 11 Commonwealth Avenue

 Within walking distance of Diversity Challenge, near the BC Green line T stop, Flat Breads/Sweet Basil offers a wide selection of gourmet wraps and Italian cuisine made to order. $8-11

 Newton Centre, MA

 Directions: Take Beacon Street west from Boston College for 1.1 miles to Newton Centre.
-Appetito's is located on the right-hand side.
+Tartufo's is located on the left-hand side.